 NOTICE TO TEST

 Once your eligibility to take the exam is determined, the Nevada State Board will send an Authorization To Test (ATT) to the National Candidate Database (NCD) at NASBA.
 Candidates will be billed for the NASBA fee as shown above.
 Fees must be paid to NASBA within 6 months after the ATT is sent.
 After the fees are paid, NASBA will issue a Notice To Schedule (NTS).
-The NTS is sent to applicants via email.
+The NTS is located in your established NASBA online account.
 The NTS will be valid for a 6-month period.
 Upon receipt of the NTS, candidates are required to contact Prometric for site location(s) and test times.
 Candidates may sit in any of the Prometric test sites in any state.
 Nevada currently has two testing centers at the following address:

 Reno Sylvan Learning Center